wangru25/wangru25.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 I am an Visiting Assistant Professor of [Department of Mathematics](https://math.msu.edu/) at [Michgan State Univeristy](https://msu.edu/).
 My research interests broadly span
 Computational Topology and Mathematical Virology.
-I am primarlily interested in the Algebraic topology Genomics Analysis, Mathematical Modeling of Infecious Disease, and Machine Learning.
+I am primarlily interested in the Algebraic topology, Genomics Analysis, Mathematical Modeling of Infecious Disease, and Machine Learning.

 I obtained my PhD from Michigan State University, where I was advised by [Prof. Guowei Wei](https://users.math.msu.edu/users/weig/).
 I hold a Bachelors Degree from Xi'an Jiaotong University.